okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-overview/main/index.md

 1. **Embedded SDK**: A highly customizable solution that provides native language support for a variety of identity use cases.
-2. **Embedded Widget + SDK**: A quick and easy to setup solution that moves most of the the heavy lifting to Okta.
-Although the amount of code you need to write is small, many of the most advanced idenity use cases (e.g. social sign in, multi-factor authentication) is supported out of the box.
+2. **Embedded Widget + SDK**: A quick and easy to set up solution that moves most of the the heavy lifting to Okta.
+Although the amount of code that you need to write is small, many of the most advanced identity use cases (for example, social sign in, multifactor authentication) is supported out of the box.

 ![Widget icon](/img/oie-embedded-sdk/embedded-solution-overview.png